We don’t support this browser anymore.

 • Money purchase annual allowance (£10,000 gross): could affect you if you have taken flexible pension benefits after 5 April 2015 or held flexible drawdown before 6 April 2015.
 The pension provider through which you took these benefits may have told you if this applies.
 This allowance is calculated in a similar way to the annual allowance but only includes money purchase contributions and you cannot use carry forward.
 If this limit ever applies to you, you must let us know.

-• Enhanced or fixed protection: if you have enhanced or fixed protection against the lifetime allowance, that you applied for prior to 15 March 2023 then pension contributions made after 5 April 2023 will not invalidate the protection.
+• Enhanced or fixed protection: if you have enhanced or fixed protection, that you applied for prior to 15 March 2023 then pension contributions made after 5 April 2023 will not invalidate the protection.

 • Recycling: if you significantly increase pension contributions in the year of taking tax-free cash from a pension or in the two years before or after, this may be deemed as recycling of tax-free cash and subject to a punitive tax charge.